NoFussComputing/ansible_collection_phpipam_scan_agent/docs/projects/ansible/collection/phpipam_scan_agent/index.md

 - [**ToDo** Resolve DNS names](https://gitlab.com/nofusscomputing/projects/ansible/collections/phpipam_scan_agent/-/issues/4)

+## phpIPAM Features

+This section describes the phpIPAM settings and what they each do for the scanner/server component.
+Regardless of any setting detailed below, unless otherwise specified.
+If the scan agent is not assigned to the subnet, the subnet will not be scanned.

+### Discover new hosts

+- Location `Subnet -> Discover new hosts`

+When this setting is enabled, the scanner will scan the entire subnet that has been assigned to it.
+Every host that is found is updated in phpIPAM.

+!!! note
+    the work in [Hosts check](https://gitlab.com/nofusscomputing/projects/ansible/collections/phpipam_scan_agent/-/issues/3), will adjust this behaviour to only add hosts that dont exist.

 ## Development Notes

 Contributions to this project are welcome.
 Below you will find some useful commands for use during development.